tomquisel/go/services/horizon/internal/docs/plans/new_horizon_ingest.md

 However, this requires a change to `stellar-core`, which is estimated to happen in Q3 2019.
 Until then, the ingestion system will read from the `txfeehistory` and `txhistory` tables in the `stellar-core` database as it does currently.
 Unfortunately, we won't get any of the benefits listed above until the change is made to `stellar-core`.

-The ledger transaction-set reader will support multiple backends:
+The full ledger reader will support multiple backends:

 1. `stellar-core` database reader (this will be implemented first, and is exactly what happens now)
 2. File backend